esheldon/fitsio/README.md

     if 2 in f:
         data=fits[2].read()

-# how to get more information about an extension
+# methods to get more information about extension.
+For extension 1:
 f[1].get_info()             # lots of info about the extension f[1].has_data()             # returns True if data is present in extension f[1].get_extname()